RadwaMahmoud94/Biological-Command-Line-Interpreter-Simulator-in-python/README.md

-a Biological Command Line Interpreter Simulator in python It's similar to the cmd in windows, but will take commands that apply some biological operations on biological data
+Biological Command Line Interpreter Simulator in python It's similar to the cmd in windows, but will take commands that apply some biological operations on biological data